jwdebelius/q2-sidle/docs/source/install.rst

 Installation
 ============

 The current working version is a qiime2-based implementation.
 It requires that you have installed qiime2 according to the `installation instructions`_ and have activated the environment.
+Sidle has been tested against qiime2-2020.11 and later; it may not function with earlier versions of qiime2.

 Once inside the environment, sidle can be installed with the following commands.